 At Stonewater, we understand how hard it can be when your teen is struggling with body dysmorphia in adolescents.
 We also know how challenging it is when they have forgotten their worth and turn to substance in order to be accepted.
-As such we offer a range of treatments for adolescents.
+As such we offer residential addiction treatment for adolescents.
 We have used each of these programs extensively, so we know that they are useful in helping teens.
 Some of your teen’s treatment options may include:

 - Cognitive behavioral therapy (CBT)

 - Yoga therapy